-Potential Effects on the Likely Significant Effects Possible effects in Conclusion site due to Local Plan? combination with other Conclusion Renewable energy developments causing bird mortality/injury may be associated with the following policies (low effects): SP06 Towards Zero Net Carbon DM03 Renewable Heat and Energy Unlikely.
+Potential Effects on the site Likely Significant Effects due to Local Plan?
+Possible effects in combination with other plans and/or projects Conclusion Renewable energy developments causing bird mortality/injury may be associated with the following policies (low effects): SP06 Towards Zero Net Carbon DM03 Renewable Heat and Energy Unlikely.
 Policies SP06 and DM03 prevent the development of wind turbines in unsuitable locations.
 Policy DM08 prevent development within the three zones of influence with sufficient mitigation except where an exemption applies.
-The plans and/or projects None.
+None.
 It is unlikely that projects in neighbouring authorities would be granted planning permission which would also have this potential effect.
 None.
 Policies adequate to protect the European Sites.
-Eutrophication of wet and dry heaths due to air pollution may be associated with the following policies (low effects): SP01 Presumption in favour of sustainable development.
-SP02 Spatial Strategy.
-SP03 Distribution of development.
-SP11 Transport DM09 Open Countryside.
-DM20 Housing Requirement and Delivery DM22 Housing Mix DM23 Affordable Housing DM26 Housing in the Countryside DM27 Self and Custom Build Housing DM28 Specialist Housing DM29 Gypsy, Traveller and Travelling Showpeople DM40 Employment Land Requirement and Delivery Local Plan does not allocate specific sites for renewable energy.
-Unlikely.
+Eutrophication of wet and dry heaths due to air pollution may be associated with the following policies (low effects): • SP01 Presumption in favour of sustainable development. • SP02 Spatial Strategy. • SP03 Distribution of development. • SP11 Transport • DM09 Open Countryside. • DM20 Housing Requirement and Delivery • DM22 Housing Mix • DM23 Affordable Housing • DM26 Housing in the Countryside • DM27 Self and Custom Build Housing • DM28 Specialist Housing • DM29 Gypsy, Traveller and Travelling Showpeople • DM40 Employment Land Requirement and Delivery Unlikely.
 Policies in place that require that developments minimise pollutant emissions (policies SP06, SP11 and DM13).
 The most likely source of air pollution is from traffic.
 There are no A class roads within 200m of the European Sites in the Borough.
 The spatial strategy directs growth towards the main settlements of the borough.
 This approach seeks to ensure that the delivery of housing, employment and infrastructure is aligned, and to reduce the need to travel.
 None.
 Work carried out by Craven District Council demonstrate that it is unlikely that air pollution is likely to have a significant effect of the European Sites.
 With levels of NO x well below critical levels for the latest available records (2013-15) Allocations in 'made' neighbourhood plans are of an insufficient scale or proximity to European Sites to affect them in this way.
 None.
 No A class roads within 200m of the European Sites.

 Potential Effects on the site Likely Significant Effects due to Local Plan?
-Possible effects in combination with other plans and/or projects Conclusion DM43 Mixed Use Development DM44 Out-of-centre retail and commercial development DM45 Tourist facilities and accommodation AL01 Housing site allocations AL02 Employment site allocations
+Possible effects in combination with other plans and/or projects Conclusion DM43 Mixed Use Development Development DM44 Out-of-centre retail and commercial development DM45 Tourist facilities and accommodation AL01 Housing site allocations AL02 Employment site allocations